This project aims to build a machine – the LMX

 The LMX test bed, with its dedicated operating protocol, will require a high level of precision in digital control and measurement resources (servos and sensors).

-Potential suppliers to the LMX project:
+Some interesting potential suppliers to the LMX project:

 1 Brightfusion Ltd Gloucester (Gyroscope.com),